larsnaesbye/larsnaesbye/README.md

-:construction_worker: Employed to facilitate the processing and distribution of public GNSS data for the Danish government
+:construction_worker: Employed to facilitate the processing and distribution of [public GNSS data for the Danish government](https://dataforsyningen.dk/news/3799).

 :seedling: Learning Rust :crab: